 These are easy to slip on and knock out a 2k swim in the pool swimming with fins regularly while maintaining a very efficient stroke or to get out in the ocean and get some distance.

-You can wear these for a quick workout at the gym or to go out surfing or paddle boarding.
-A great deal at $21.
+You can wear these for a quick workout at the gym or to go out surfing or paddleboarding.
+A great deal at around $21.

 Answer: Yes; we have read the book American Sniper: The Autobiography of the Most Lethal Sniper in U.S. Military History several times and definitely recommend it.

-It is too bad that you have scumbags like Hollywood types like Michael Moore that do not appreciate our military and the job that snipers perform.
+It is just too bad that you have scumbags like Hollywood types like Michael Moore that do not appreciate our military and the job that snipers perform.

-We like the U.S. Divers High Cut Diving Boot for every day diving work.
+We like the Cressi High Cut Diving Boot for everyday diving work.